 Once there, you need to complete the TM7 Visa Exemption Form.
 The extension of 30 additional days is charged 1900 baht per person and can only happen once.
 Be careful because the extension must be made within a minimum period of seven days before the expiry date of the visa.

 Thailand offers many visas to meet the needs of travelers whether for tourism or business trips.
 The e-visa Thailand is in pretty similar to the current tourist visa and allows a stay of up to 60 days.
 It can be extended for another 30 days on the spot in a Thai immigration office.
 The maximum validity period of a tourist visa in Thailand can in no case exceed 90 days.

 The documents to provide (in A4 format) to get a tourist visa or a Thailand visa are:

-- A photocopy of the passport valid for more than six months after the date of departure.
+- Photocopy of the passport valid for more than six months after the date of departure.

-- A photo ID in color format 4 × 6 cm.
+- Photo ID in color format 4 × 6 cm.

-- A photocopy of the reservation of the round-trip air ticket, mentioning a delay of less than 90 days.
+- Photocopy of the reservation of the round-trip air ticket, mentioning a delay of less than 90 days.

-- A copy of a recent account statement proving that the traveler has a minimum of 1000 € on his bank account.
+- Copy of a recent account statement proving that the traveler has a minimum of 1000 € on his bank account.
 The bank certificate must be less than 30 days from the date of application for the visa.
 In addition, it must be stamped by the bank.

-- A copy of the reservation of a lodging, either the reservation of a hotel, or a letter of invitation if you stay at the inhabitant.
+- Copy of the reservation of a lodging, either the reservation of a hotel, or a letter of invitation if you stay at the inhabitant.
 In this case, you will also need to provide a copy of your ID and a copy of a gas bill.

 €30 for the payment of consular fees